 This training leash* gets high marks for durability, safety and ease of use.

 OneTigris Tactical Training Bungee Leash

 If you aim to train your dog for K9 work, this is the dog leash to consider*.

+The bungee cord absorbs tension to protect you both and the safety clasp will take up to 600 pounds of pull.
 The option is also shorter.
 It comes in at just under four feet to keep your dog close during training sessions.